 - Meeting more than the basic solicitation requirements can lead to technical strengths.

-If you are seeking help writing your next RFP technical approach, or need professional guidance on how to write a project proposal for federal contracts, please call our government proposal writers at 1-866-601-5518.
+If you are seeking technical proposal writing training for your RFP technical approach proposal, or need professional training on how to write a project proposal for federal contracts, please call our office at 1-866-601-5518.
 FREE INITIAL CONSULTATION.